American Robin singing before dawn (July, ME)

 Wood Thrush (June, NJ).

-Wood Thrush singing a song variant with calls and short phrases (with Carolina Chickadee, June, NJ)
+Wood Thrush singing a common song variant with calls and split phrases (with Carolina Chickadee, June, NJ)

 Swainson's Thrush (June, AK)